csupreme19/csupreme19.github.io/_posts/2013-11-02-Tech-stuff-example.md

 {% include aligner.html images="mermaid-example.png" column=1 %}

-You can also go with more complex features and diagrams from the [documentation](https://mermaid-js.github.io/mermaid/):
+dYou can also go with more complex features and diagrams from the [documentation](https://mermaid-js.github.io/mermaid/):
 <details>
 <summary>▶ More complex diagram</summary>
 <div class="mermaid">